csc-training/intro-to-dl/notebooks/README.md

 Google has a free Jupyter Notebooks service you may want to try out.
 No guarantees, but it does have GPUs available!

-* point your browser to https://github.com/csc-training/intro-to-dl/tree/master/day1
+* point your browser to https://github.com/csc-training/intro-to-dl/tree/hidata2019/notebooks
 * select a notebook file
 * at the end of the file, there is a link: “Run this notebook in Google Colaboratory using this link”
 * to use a GPU, select: Runtime => Change runtime type => Hardware accelerator: GPU

-### 4. Local installation to classroom desktops

-A last resort, hopefully we don’t have to do this.